trufflesuite/ganache/src/chains/ethereum/ethereum/RPC-METHODS.md

 ##### Arguments

 - `transaction: Ethereum.Transaction`
-- `passphrase: string` : The passphrase to decrpyt the private key belonging to `tx.from`.
+- `passphrase: string` : The passphrase to decrypt the private key belonging to `tx.from`.

 ##### Returns